Last update: May 29, 2019

 - Set environment variables

 Rather than describe all these steps here we have sample startup scripts that you can copy and modify to suit.
-They can be found, on Maverick, here:
+They can be found on all machines in this location:

-Your account may already have these files, but if not run the following script (on Maverick):
+Your account may already have these files, but if not run the following script:

 Then edit your new